-In the SC Business, the main item is an impairment loss of ¥231 million recognized for a write-down of the carrying amount of right-of-use assets to the recoverable amount due to a decrease in the profitability of PARCO CO., Ltd.'s Tsudanuma PARCO.
-The recoverable amount of the cash-generating unit was measured at value in use, and was calculated by discounting future cash flows by a pre-tax discount rate of 3.9%, which was based on the WACC at the time of measurement, taking into account the future profitability and other
+In the SC Business, an impairment loss of \$1,011 million was recognized for a write-down of the carrying amount of right-of-use assets to the recoverable amount due to a decrease in the profitability of PARCO CO., LTD's Shizuoka PARCO.
+The recoverable amount of the cash-generating unit was measured at value in use, and was calculated by discounting future cash flows by a pre-tax discount rate of 3.7%, which was based on the WACC at the time of measurement, taking into account the future profitability and other factors.